Alfreton Nursery School’s Jane Blant and Amanda Hubball explain how they are engaging children in science, technology, engineering, art and maths…

 As Loris Malaguzzi wrote, “Creativity becomes more visible when adults try to be more attentive to the cognitive processes of children than to the results they achieve in various fields of doing and understanding.”
 (Ablex Publishing Corporation, 1996)

-Maths is so much more than counting!
-Everything can be seen from a mathematical perspective and mathematical success is achieved through a mindset which is open, analytical and curious.
+This is so much more than counting!
+You can see everything from a mathematical perspective.
+We can achieve mathematical success through a mindset which is open, analytical and curious.

 Maths is both rigid and creative.
 It is both serious and great fun.
 Maths is for all children and, as such, all children should believe in their abilities as maths masters.